andrewdavidmackenzie/flow/README.md

 You need 'make' and a rust toolchain (rustup, cargo, rustc) to build from source.

+Some crates depend on `open-ssl` and so you may need to install SSL Development libraries (to get header files) to be able to compile them.
+This was fixed with `sudo apt install libssl-dev` on Linux boxes (Raspberry Pi) where I found the problem.
+Seems that `brew install openssl` should do it for Mac.

 The 'web' and 'electron' parts require:
 * [wasm-bindgen] [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com))
 * 'wasm-bindgen' install with `cargo install wasm-bindgen`